Deep Insights for Turbulent Times

 In addition to frequently contributing to top industry journals and periodicals, faculty members are authors of widely used textbooks in marketing, economics, and management.
 Haas faculty members also continue to garner academic and industry recognition as leaders in their fields.

 - Severin Borenstein is a nearly constant presence in the national media explaining the ups and downs of the nation’s energy markets.

 - Michael Katz is a leading thinker and strategist in telecommunications policy.

-- John Morgan and Teck Ho are actively utilizing behavioral and experimental economics to make advances in understanding strategic decision making.
+- Teck Ho is utilizing behavioral and experimental economics to make advances in understanding strategic decision-making.